Cuda-Chen/fish-yolo-grabcut/README.md

 # Fish YOLO GrabCut
 YOLOv3 object detection then use GrabCut to do semantic segmentation to fish market images.

+# Demo on Heroku
+I have deployed this project on Heroku.
+You can try here: https://fish-yolo-grabcut.herokuapp.com/

-# Set up and Run Demo
+# Set up and Run Demo Locally
 First, create a virtual environment and install the dependencies (assume you are using `conda`):
 ```
 $ conda create -n fish-yolo-grabcut python=3.6 pip